Myles Straw Preview, Player Props: Guardians vs. Reds

 Myles Straw At The Plate

-- Straw has 17 doubles, three triples, a home run and 40 walks while hitting .227.
+- Straw is hitting .230 with 18 doubles, three triples, a home run and 41 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.